Crimeraaa-S1GMA/BotBuild/README.md

 ### Status
 ✔️ - Implemented as stable

-⚠️ - Implemented as unstable/experimental (Turned off by default)
+⚠️ - Implemented as unstable/experimental (Turned off by default, can experience bugs, crashes)

 ❌ - Not implemented